xBogdy/123dd/README.md

 ## Datapack support

-Almost all of the data is provided by an internal datapack. **Alot** can be configured by *overshadowing* certain files with an own custom data pack.
+Almost all of the data is provided by an internal data pack. **Alot** can be configured by *overshadowing* certain files with an own custom data pack.
 Please refer to the [wiki](todo.com) for more information.

 ## Planned features

 - Advancements
 - More user feedback in certain situations (e.g. when a player gains a badge)
-- More/Better/Fixed assets (Teams, Textures, Mobs, Dialogs, ...)
+- More/Better/Fixed assets (Teams, Textures, Mobs, Dialogs, Loot tables, ...)
 - Some config options
 - More commands
+- Fabric

 ## Dependencies